Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 Who is Most Likely to Commit Aggravated Assault?

 There are many people who are capable of committing this crime.
 However, you often see that aggravated assaults occur when people are under the influence of some type of drug and/or alcohol.
 It is often those who have anger complications already in their past that are charged with these penalties.
 However, not everyone who gets an assault charge will have prior issues.
-Anyone can commit an aggravated assault.
-It is just more common to see those who are under the influence commit these crimes.
+Anyone can commit a crime such as aggravated assault.

 If someone is to be convicted of an aggravated assault, the person will see a fine that could be up to one thousand dollars.
 A person may also see a prison or jail sentence for up to six months.
 In some cases, both a fine and sentence will be implemented.